-B. Background
+B. BACKGROUND

 The Commission first approved annual construction of the sand berm in 1995.
 Coastal Development Permit (CDP) 4-95-207 was issued with special conditions regarding limited duration (not to exceed five years), biological monitoring during berm construction and removal activities, and submittal of an annual sand placement monitoring report.
-In addition, Special Condition Five (5) of CDP 4-95-207 required that the City submit, as part of any future application for construction of a sand berm, a detailed technical report prepared by a qualified engineer to evaluate long-term solutions and alternatives to the sand berm including, but not limited to, dune enhancement, beach nourishment, use of sand from alternative suitable sources, and participation in a regional sand supply mitigation program.
+Over the next 20 years, several other permits were issued (CDP Nos.
+4-95-207, 4-00-199, 4-01-155, 4-05-160 and 4-10-061), which were subject to similar conditions limiting the term of the permit, biological monitoring, and limiting construction/removal activities to avoid impacts to public access and biological resources.